aloladze88-afk/ai-agents-intro/README.md

 Using `load_dotenv(".env")` is intentional.
 Calling `load_dotenv()` without an explicit path inside a Python heredoc caused an `AssertionError`.

 ## Task 2: Explainer Agent

+> **Current implementation note:** At Task 2, the Explainer Agent generated the complete guide structure.
+Task 7 narrows its role to the explanatory sections, while `main.py` now assembles the complete document deterministically.

 The Explainer Agent is defined in: